 As criminal lawyers of Lluis Law in Los Angeles, we represent people accused of this crime.
 We offer strong defenses and the advantage of being one of the most successful law firms in these cases.

 We have over 50 years of combined experience dealing with these types of cases.
-Call now and get a free consultation with any of our lawyers.
+Call now and get a professional consultation with any of our lawyers.

 What is theft in legal terms